Text classification

 This guide will show you how to:

-Finetune DistilBERT on the IMDb dataset to determine whether a movie review is positive or negative.
+Finetune on the dataset to determine whether a movie review is positive or negative.

 Use your finetuned model for inference.